JBethay/DotSec/README.md

 ## Security Misconfiguration
 <details>
 <summary>Security Misconfiguration Details</summary>
-This project demonstrates a typical <a href="https://owasp.org/Top10/A05_2021-Security_Misconfiguration/">Security Misconfiguration</a> vulnerability, where the API does has a lack of input sanitization.
+This project demonstrates a typical <a href="https://owasp.org/Top10/A05_2021-Security_Misconfiguration/">Security Misconfiguration</a> vulnerability, where the API has a lack of input sanitization.
 The API fails to check file types, sizes, or anti forgery tokens before uploads.
-Security Misconfiguration is a pretty broad vulnerability category and lots of things could fit here, but I wanted to build out a vulnerability that I've seen developers make <a href="https://owasp.org/www-community/vulnerabilities/Unrestricted_File_Upload">Unrestricted File Uploads</a>.
+Security Misconfiguration is a broad vulnerability category and lots of things could fit here, but the goal of the project is to build out a vulnerability that developers frequently introduce: <a href="https://owasp.org/www-community/vulnerabilities/Unrestricted_File_Upload">Unrestricted File Uploads</a>.
 Like many other vulnerabilities on this list, this issue can be undetectable by static code analysis tools.
 The project highlights related vulnerabilities such as <a href="https://cwe.mitre.org/data/definitions/352.html">CWE-352: Cross-Site Request Forgery (CSRF)</a>, <a href="https://cwe.mitre.org/data/definitions/434.html">CWE-434: Unrestricted Upload of File with Dangerous Type</a>, <a href="https://cwe.mitre.org/data/definitions/646.html">CWE-646: Reliance on File Name or Extension of Externally-Supplied File</a>.
 To explore three endpoints, navigate to <a href="http://localhost:YOURPORT/swagger/index.html">http://localhost:YOURPORT/swagger/index.html</a>.

 <br>
 <img src="./ScreenShots/sm-build.png">